AI21Labs/Parallel-Context-Windows/README.md

 ## Evaluation
 Due to the fact that the paper's results were based on an earlier implementation of PCW and not [HuggingFace Transformers](https://huggingface.co/docs/transformers/index), the results produced using this code may differ slightly from those shown in the paper.
-To reproduce similiar results shown in the appendix for GPT2-XL for a specific dataset (for example SST2), simply run:
+To reproduce similar results shown in the appendix for GPT2-XL for a specific dataset (for example SST2), simply run:
 ```bash
 python run_evaluation.py \
 --dataset sst2 \